redactive-ai/openagentspec/README.md

 ## Benefits

-Agents that follow the OpenAgentSpec are able to:
+Agents implementing the OpenAgentSpec are able to:
 * 👥 Be used by multiple authorised users (multi-tenant agents)
 * 🔐 Interact with highly sensitive content (secure agents)
 * 🦺 Autonomously perform actions safely (safe agents)